pytorch/pytorch.github.io/_posts/2020-07-28-pytorch-feature-classification-changes.md

 # New Feature Designations

-We will continue to have three designations for features but, as mentioned, with a few changes: Stable, Beta (previously experimental) and Prototype (previously ‘nightlies’).
+We will continue to have three designations for features but, as mentioned, with a few changes: Stable, Beta (previously Experimental) and Prototype (previously Nightlies).
 Below is a brief description of each and a comment on the backward compatibility expected:

 ## Stable
 Nothing changes here.
 A stable feature means that the user value-add is or has been proven, the API isn’t expected to change, the feature is performant and all documentation exists to support end user adoption.